 - difficulty or inability to find specialised care within the vicinity of their residential area

-- residence or employment involving frequent commute that directly impacts client availability
+- residence or employment involving frequent commute that directly impacts their ability to attend in-clinic appointments

 - pregnant women or new mums experiencing issues with attending regular schedules